Data-Smart City Pod cover art

 About Data-Smart City Solutions

 Data-Smart City Solutions, housed at the Bloomberg Center for Cities at Harvard University, is working to catalyze the adoption of data projects on the local government level by serving as a central resource for cities interested in this emerging field.
 We highlight best practices, top innovators, and promising case studies while also connecting leading industry, academic, and government officials.
 Our research focus is the intersection of government and data, ranging from open data and predictive analytics to civic engagement technology.
 We seek to promote the combination of integrated, cross-agency data with community data to better discover and preemptively address civic problems.
-To learn more visit us online and follow us on Twitter.
+To learn more visit us online and follow us on LinkedIn.

 Show More Show Less

-Listener survey: bit.ly/datasmartpod
+Listener Survey: bit.ly/datasmartpod

 Music credit: Summer-Man by Ketsa